worldbank/pacific-observatory/docs/tourism/data.md

 </div>

 Given the daily frequency of GAD data and the monthly frequency of official statistics, further analysis needs to be built on the aligned frequency.
 Therefore, the GAD data is transformed into the monthly frequency by simply summing the whole month’s daily data.
 The aligned data starts from 2019-01-01 and ends at different periods varied by each available country’s latest official statistics.

+Other than the abovementioned data sources, the study exploits the Google Trends data accessed from the [Development Data Partership](https://datapartnership.org/).
+For each country, the keyword search includes country name and suffix of "Travel," "Hotel," and "Flight," for example "Palau Travel."

 ## Assessment
 Pearson’s correlation coefficient is an often-employed approach to test the correlation between variables.
 However, the employment of Pearson’s correlation could be spurious for checking the relationship between time series data because it ignores that time series data strongly depends on previous states.
 The additional employment of cross-correlation could be a supplement to measuring the similarity between time series data.